cuny-libraries/ezproxy-docs/README.md

 ### Navigate

-The file and folder structure is not necessarily intuitive
+The file and folder structure is not necessarily intuitive.

 #### Folders